Traveling for Business?

 Use these tips to protect your computer and mobile devices.

-• Hotel, coffee shop and other public WiFi internet access points may not be secure
+- Hotels, coffee shops, and other public WiFi internet access points may not be secure

-• DoF IT Services provides mobile "hot spot" devices you can take with you to provide secure internet connectivity while traveling on business
+- DoF IT Services provides mobile "hot spot" or "MiFi" devices you can take with you to provide secure internet connectivity while traveling on business

-Information security risks during business travel continue to rise with the proliferation of public WiFi internet access and the need ti transport computing devices around the world.
-Follow these useful tips to minimize risk to your computer, mobiule
+Information security risks during business travel continue to rise with the proliferation of public WiFi internet access and the need to transport computing devices around the world.
+Follow these useful tips to minimize risk to your computer, mobile

 device, and Penn's networking infrastructure.